 Astronaut autographs lead to arrest

-September 8, 2000 — A U.S. citizen, wanted in Arizona for the sale of $90,000 of fake lunar soil, was arrested in Canada on September 2 after he was found selling real astronaut autographs to benefit a cause that he invented.
+— A U.S. citizen, wanted in Arizona for the sale of $90,000 of fake lunar soil, was arrested in Canada on Sept.
+2, after he was found dealing authentic astronaut autographs to benefit a cause he invented.

-Richard Keith Mountain, 53, fled with his wife and two children to British Columbia after U.S. Marshals issued a warrant for his arrest.
-Arriving in the country on August 26, Mountain began identifying himself as representing the Canadian Cattlemen's Association (CCA).
+Richard Keith Mountain, 53, fled the country with his wife and two children to British Columbia after U.S. Marshals issued a warrant for his arrest.
+Arriving in Canada on Aug.
+26, Mountain began identifying himself as representing the Canadian Cattlemen's Association (CCA).

-Mountain approached area galleries attempting to sell limited edition prints signed by astronauts, including first American in space Alan Shepard, moonwalker Alan Bean and Apollo-Soyuz commander Thomas Stafford.
-The photographs, marketed under the title "American Dream," were laminated after the astronauts had signed, causing the ink autographs to sometimes bleed into the paper.
+Mountain approached area galleries offering to sell limited edition prints autographed by astronauts, including the first American in space Alan Shepard, Apollo moonwalker Alan Bean and Apollo-Soyuz Test Project commander Thomas Stafford.
+The photos, which Mountain marketed under the title "American Dream," were laminated after being signed, causing the autographs to sometimes bleed into the paper.

-While trying to sell the prints, Mountain claimed that the proceeds would be donated to a CCA charity that would send area children to space camp.
+While trying to sell the prints, Mountain claimed that the proceeds would be donated to the CCA charity that would send area children to space camp.

-After successfully moving a few of the prints for $160 each, Mountain reportedly tried to arrange a fourth larger sale for $8,000 with a gallery in Surrey, Vancouver.
-The owner became suspicious however, after noticing their telephone's caller ID identified Mountain's number as that of a hotel.
-The owner then contacted the CCA.
+After successfully selling a few of the prints for $160 each, Mountain reportedly tried to arrange a fourth larger sale for $8,000 with an art gallery in Surrey, Vancouver.
+The owner became suspicious after noticing that caller ID identified Mountain's phone number as belonging to a hotel.
+The art gallery owner then contacted the CCA.

-Soon thereafter, Constable Tim Shields with the Royal Canadian Mounted Police (RCMP) received a phone call.
+Soon after, Constable Tim Shields of the Royal Canadian Mounted Police (RCMP) received a phone call.

-"I was contacted [by the CCA] about a gentleman going by the name of Steven Mountain who was approaching British Columbia area galleries as a representative of the Association," told Shields in a telephone interview with collectSPACE.
+"I was contacted [by the CCA] about a gentleman going by the name of Steven Mountain who was approaching B.C. area galleries as a representative of the Association," said Shields in a telephone interview with collectSPACE.

 Not only was the CCA not aware of Mountain's activities, but had never organized a space camp fund.

-Shields obtained a warrant to enter Mountain's room, but upon arriving at the hotel, found that he had fled.
+Shields obtained a warrant to enter Mountain's hotel room, but upon arriving found that Mountain had fled.

-Mountain, now in custody of the RCMP, is facing three counts of fraud and one count of obstruction.
-According to Shields, he is then "likely to face deportation to stand trial in the United States."
+Mountain, now in RCMP custody, is facing three counts of fraud and one count of obstruction.
+According to Shields, Mountain is then "likely to face deportation to stand trial in the United States."

-Mountain's troubles with autographs extend back to the early 1990s.
-After several years of selling the "American Dream" set and other astronaut-signed prints (including one created for the Mercury 7 Foundation), Mountain declared his company Pacific Coast Galaxy bankrupt in 1993.
+Mountain's troubles with autographs date back to the early 1990s.
+After several years of selling the "American Dream" set and other signed prints (including one created for the Mercury 7 Foundation), Mountain stated his then-company Pacific Coast Galaxy bankrupt in 1993.
 Although the court ordered he was to surrender all the prints and artwork to a court trustee, and reportedly many were, the bankruptcy was overturned when it was revealed Mountain was still selling prints from the series.